jmcalalang/f5-automation-toolchain-lab/docs/module4/lab1.rst

   |image7|

 Telemetry Streaming (TS) is an iControl LX Extension delivered as a TMOS-independent RPM file.
-Installing the TS Extension on BIG-IP enables you to declaratively aggregate, normalize, and forward statistics and events from the BIG-IP to a consumer application by POSTing a single TS JSON declaration to TS’s declarative REST API endpoint.
+Installing the TS Extension on BIG-IP enables you to declaratively aggregate, normalize, and forward statistics and events from the BIG-IP to a consumer application by POSTing a single TS JSON declaration to the TS declarative REST API endpoint.
 The supported third-party consumers include:

   - Splunk
   - Azure Log Analytics